 - You have a site selling second-hand taxis and a site offering taxis for hire, both bidding on “london taxis” would be acceptable in principle.
 I’m not sure the intent behind that search term is right for both sites though.

-What Happens When Sites Are Double Serving AdWords Ads
+What Happens When Sites Are Double Serving Ads

 This goes back a while, but happened to a client.
 They claim no intention of flouting the Double-Serving Policy.
 I’ll leave you to make up your own mind.

-After a few months, our AdWords campaigns on Site A dramatically increased sales as we optimised the AdWords account performance.
+After a few months, our Google Ads campaigns on Site A dramatically increased sales as we optimised the Ads account performance.
 The client realised that our experience, strategy and service was better than the other agency and asked us to take over the second account too.
 Awkward!

 We were effectively competing against ourselves.
 We had to make a choice which site bid for top ad position and which bid for position two.

 The client’s reasoning is that some users prefer the brand of Site A and some prefer the brand of Site B. I understand the point – there’s some logic there.
 That also squeezes out competitors from the top ad positions and starves those sites of clicks for users searching for products that they sell.

 The downside is that a user will still ultimately buy from one site or the other, so surely you’d just double (ish) your cost without doubling sales, right?

 After a few months, Google worked out that the two sites were the same company and effectively has “merged” the accounts in their system.

 The Google Ads Accounts don’t look any different to the person managing them, but you’ll find that certain keywords show ads on one account and other keywords show on the other.
 That remains consistent in my experience, unless you pause Campaigns, Ad Groups or Keywords in one of the accounts, or dramatically increase bids on one or the other.